dbosak01/sassy/README.md

   calculating and formatting summary statistics.
   * The **reporter** package supports spanning headers and 'N=' population counts in the header labels.
+  * The **reporter** package also allows you to define a stub column of hierarchical labels.

 ```
 library(tidyverse)